 Slovakian Christmas markets may not have the reputation of their Austrian and German counterparts, yet Bratislava, in particular, has Christmas traditions going back hundreds of years.
-These deep held traditions are reflected in the quality and care of the stalls and produce.
-Christmas isn’t solely a commercial event, it’s about people and family.

 The Christmas markets in Bratislava may be small but they are cosy, less crowded and more authentic than neighbouring markets.
 The food is carefully prepared and delicious while decorations and gifts are crafted by artisans.

-Bratislava Christmas Market 2019
+Bratislava Christmas Market 2022

-Bratislava Christmas Market dates: 22nd November to 22nd December 2019.
+Bratislava Christmas Market dates: 22nd November to 22nd December 2022.

 Reason to visit: Bratislava is an easy day trip from Vienna or a stop on the way from Prague to Budapest.
 It’s quiet and affordable with a chance of snow.